 Estate attorneys in Ohio provide legal advice to clients and family members regarding:

-- Estate and gift tax strategies
+- Evaluating the best gift tax strategies for your situation

 - Preparing documents such as wills and trusts to govern your assets and specify your wishes

 - Wealth management plans to protect more of what you have earned

 - Health care directives to carry out your wishes in a medical emergency

 - Planning for long-term care.
 For example, nursing homes, home nurse aides, or assisted living facilities

 - Guardianship plans for loved ones who will need help when you are gone

 - Drafting power of attorney documents

 - Decisions about the use of a testamentary trust